ResistanceVault/rc/README.md

 also boot from external floppy drive readers (DF1: DF2 and DF3:).

-If you installed the game on HD, then just double click on the rc icon, the game is OS friendly, just ensure you have enough CHIP ram available when you run it.
- (1MB should be more than enough).
+If you installed the game on HD, then just double click on the rc icon, the game is OS friendly, just ensure you have enough CHIP ram available when you run it (700kb should be more than enough).
 In order to install the game on hard drive just drag and drop the floppy icon from your workbench into the destination drawer, there is no installation script so far.

-Running the game from CLI is also possible, just go into the directory where you installed the game and type "rc32".
+Running the game from CLI is also possible, just go into the directory where you installed the game and type "rc32" which is the name of the executable.

 ## How to Play
 RC is a multiplayer game, it's meant to be played with friends, however, it is possible to put in play some CPU driven cars.
-Before starting the game I suggest to access the "Car setup screen" to set proper controls and CPU cars.
+Before starting the race I suggest to access the "Car setup screen" to set proper controls and CPU cars.
 Supported Input modes for humans are the following:
 * Joy on port 1
 * Joy on port 0 (mouse port)